Easy Wall-Mounted DIY Spice Rack

 This cabinet has four shelves.
 You could make more shelves depending on what you need to store.

-Shelf pin holes are drilled in the sides of the cabinet.
-Shelf pins are installed in the holes to support the shelves.
+I drilled shelf pin holes in the cabinet’s sides to allow for adjustable shelving.
+Shelf pins are then inserted into these holes to support the shelves.

-I had these shelf pins from another project so that’s what I used for my spice cabinet.
-Many times wood is not perfectly flat.
-This means the shelves could rock a little bit on the shelf pins.
-This happened with my cabinet.
+I used shelf pins I had on hand from another project for my spice cabinet; however, wood isn’t always perfectly flat, which can cause the shelves to rock a bit on the pins.
+Unfortunately, this happened with my cabinet.

-How Do You Hang This DIY Spice Rack?
+How Do You Hang the Spice Cabinet on the Wall?

 This spice cabinet will be heavy when it’s loaded with spices.
 My cabinet and spice jars weighed nearly 30 pounds.
 So it must be securely attached to the wall.